 Evoy comes from the term Electric Voyage.
 A voyage is by definition: “A long journey involving travel by sea or in space”.
-Evoy will focus on the sea travel firstly, then ocean space later.
+Evoy will focus on sea travel first, then ocean space later.

 What does Evoy mean by boat?
 What is the size of fast boats you recommend for your system for?

-A boat is in Evoy’s view between 0 and 15 meters or 0 and 50 foot.
-Good fits for our system are typically planning hull boats with inboards between 20 and 30 foot.
-The reason is that size effects energy consumption, at the same time as having fairly heavy ICE systems installed.
-However, when removing an ICE system either in real life or during planning for new boats this will free up a lot of weight that can be used for the electric propulsion system.
-Since the motor and converter typically only weigh between 100 and 200 kg (depending on specification on the boat) that again means there is a lot of room for the batteries, which again gives an acceptable range for most.
+A boat, in Evoy’s view is between 0 and 15 meters or 0 and 50 feet.
+Our system is best suited to inboard planing hull boats between 20 and 30 feet.
+The reason is that size affects energy consumption, at the same time as having fairly heavy ICE systems installed.
+However, when removing an ICE system either in real life or during planning for new boats, this will free up a lot of weight that can be used for the electric propulsion system.
+Since the motor and converter typically only weigh between 100 and 200 kg (depending on specification on the boat), that again means there is a lot of room for the batteries, which can give an acceptable range for most.

 Where do I buy my Evoy Electric Propulsion System and how long does the delivery take?

 For now, you can talk with our existing dealerships and boat making partners.
 We are aiming to have the first deliveries in Q3 2019.
 See our regional partners and boat builders listed here.

 Is Evoy systems just for new boats and businesses?
 Do you do retrofits?

 Evoy’s standardised turn-key system can be used in both new and used boats.
 We have regional partners for retrofitting.
 To see our regional partners, click here.

 How long time does it take to earn back the higher cost of first time investment?